ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ****

 ## Changelog

+### 0.0.49 (2019-07-27)
+* (Sebastian Bormann) Added common type and common role to custom dialog.
+* (Sebastian Bormann) Added pressure menu for toolbar.

+### 0.0.48 (2019-07-25)
+* (Sebastian Bormann) Datapoint BATTERY can now be a level - the battery-empty-icon will be shown if value is less than 10%.
+* (Sebastian Bormann) Added additional colorspaces for hue lights (RGB, RGBW, RGBWWCW, RGBCWWW, Milight-Hue, RGB Hue Only).
+* (Sebastian Bormann) Added Garage Door.

 ### 0.0.47 (2019-07-22)
 * (Sebastian Bormann) Added targetValueId inside custom datapoint configuration dialog wich allowes to have different datapoints vor actual value and for target value.